 In most cases, Ormer settlements are often surrounded by a far larger population of different drekir dens and clans, spread out over a significantly larger space.
 Both parties in most cases simply see the other as another member of the larger tribe, with ormer settlements being typically seen as sedentary clans by the drekir, and the ormer often seeing the drekir as simply less densely consolidated clans.
 Therefore its normal to see ormer and drekir participate as equals in tribal institutions and expectations, with ormer participating as equals in tribal councils or other such institutions to help determine political matters of trade, land usage, and social participation.

 Ormer and drek dens also often compliment eachother economically.
 Drekir dens, being more spread out and often notably more mobile than the more agricultural ormer, usually have easier access to a wider variety of natural, mineral, and animal resources than the ormer.
 Additionally drekir being mesocarnivores means they often hunt, raise, “farm” or otherwise obtain a wide variety of meats in a large amounts that ormer don’t often have access to.
 Likewise ormer, usually being more agricultrally focused, have a larger amount of access to cultivated fruits, vegetables, herbs, and other crops that drekir would strongly want and need to balance out the nutrients missing from their meat heavy diets, but can’t necessarily justify farming themselves due to still needing a majority of meat in their diet.
+And so it should be no surprise that drekir and ormer support eachother economically!
+Drekir often trade animal products such as meat, hides, bones, and fat as well as far flung natural minerals such as salt, knappable stones, or special woods and metals.
+Ormer in turn often trade valuable vegetables and fruits, and many make products that would be difficult for drekir to make that are nonetheless desired, such as services in making large log canoes, masoned stone bricks, and other sorts of crafts that are otherwise difficult for drekir.
+The two naturally support eachother heavily and compliment eachother.

 This cooperation also often extends to ormer and drekir working together for tasks that benefit eachother and compliment their strengths.
 Wherever tribes with ormer can be found it is likewise typical to see ormer sending out members of their communities to work with drekir for mutual benefit where they can.
 Be it quarrying operations to extract salt, stones, metal, or other resources from the earth or joining warpacks to combat dangerous threats to the tribe, ormer and drekir often work together both as equals and within their advantages and disadvantages day in and day out.

+Lindir (Leen-deer) or Lind Singular Cattle, specifically cows and oxen were equally transformed into the giant snails from the influence of the Pulse.
 Lindir have a long prepulse history however as a prepulse õndemic creature, being made by the sivilão as an animal for meat, with both their eggs and flesh being used to feed the drekir of prejãrsta Õndem for thousands of years prior to The Pulse, and after in the many remnant õfuthar of the dragonscape.
 However thanks to the chaos allowing many sivilão lindir to rewild and the transformation of cattle in the americas into lindir they are also a common species to find both in the Americas and in many other planar.
 Though they are particularly common in the planar of America and Agõrl.

 Anatomy, Biology, Breeds and Diets.